ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction: Experiments and Discussion

 The prediction performance of the DeepSynergy and DeepDDS models improved in turn.
 DeepSynergy is the first model to introduce deep learning to the task of drug synergy prediction.
 Its AUC, AUPR, and ACC evaluation metrics values are 0.88, 0.87, and 0.80, respectively.
 As the most advanced model currently, DeepDDS uses the two-dimensional structure of the drug to learn drug representation and has better prediction performance.
 Compared with the DeepSynergy model, the improvement values of the DeepDDS model in the AUC, AUPR, and ACC evaluation metrics are 4.5\%, 5.7\%, and 5.0\%, respectively.

 However, the above deep learning methods do not consider the alignment between multiple representations.
-The GCNMRA model designs a multi-representation alignment function suitable for the field of drug synergy and uses joint optimization to make the alignment function affect the parameters of the GCNMRA model, so the prediction performance of the GCNMRA model is better than the above machine learning and deep learning models.
+The ALNSynergy model designs a multi-representation alignment function suitable for the field of drug synergy and uses joint optimization to make the alignment function affect the parameters of the ALNSynergy model, so the prediction performance of the ALNSynergy model is better than the above machine learning and deep learning models.

-Next, this section further verifies the generalization ability of the GCNMRA model on the independent dataset provided by AstraZeneca.
-The experimental results of the GCNMRA model and the above comparison models on independent dataset are shown in Table 6.
-Figure 6(b) presents the trend of experimental results of the GCNMRA model and the above comparison models on an independent dataset.
-As shown in the Figure and Table, the predictive performance of the GCNMRA model is also better than the above-mentioned deep learning models and machine learning models.
-Specifically, the AUC, AUPR, and ACC values of the GCNMRA model are 0.66, 0.83, and 0.63, respectively.
+Next, this section further verifies the generalization ability of the ALNSynergy model on the independent dataset provided by AstraZeneca.
+The experimental results of the ALNSynergy model and the above comparison models on independent dataset are shown in Table 6.
+As shown in the Table, the predictive performance of the ALNSynergy model is also better than the above-mentioned deep learning models and machine learning models.
+Specifically, the AUC, AUPR, and ACC values of the ALNSynergy model are 0.66, 0.83, and 0.63, respectively.
 The prediction performance of the DeepDDS model is also second, with each metric value being 0.65, 0.82, and 0.62, respectively.
-Compared with the DeepDDS model, the improvement values of the GCNMRA model under the three metrics are 1.5\%, 1.2\%, and 1.6\%, respectively.
+Compared with the DeepDDS model, the improvement values of the ALNSynergy model under the three metrics are 1.5\%, 1.2\%, and 1.6\%, respectively.
 The performance comparison results of the remaining models are similar to the benchmark dataset.

 According to the above experimental results, the alignment function proposed in this work can improve the representation quality and help improve model performance.
-At the same time, experimental comparison results with the current most advanced models also verify the excellence of the GCNMRA model.
-In addition, experimental results on independent dataset more accurately demonstrate the generalization performance of the GCNMRA model.
-This also shows that the GCNMRA model has a better predictive ability for new drug combinations.
+At the same time, experimental comparison results with the current most advanced models also verify the excellence of the ALNSynergy model.
+In addition, experimental results on independent dataset more accurately demonstrate the generalization performance of the ALNSynergy model.
+This also shows that the ALNSynergy model has a better predictive ability for new drug combinations.